This is the new version of the original EMS bus to microcontroller UART interface board (previously called the ‘EMS level shifter V0.9’).

 - Fits in every Raspberry Pi housing (you only have to make a hole for the screw terminal)

-- Each board tested on an EMS boiler
+- Each board tested before shipment on an actual EMS boiler

 Because the EMS bus is about 16VDC, works with an offset and the signal in the top few volts, the RX signal needs to be stepped down to 0-3.3V or 5V.

 TX works in the current domain so this board converts the TX signalling of the UART into a specific current signal for the EMS bus.

 Did not understand anything what you just read?

 That’s OK because the main reason I built this board is so you don’t have to worry at all about the electrical part of the EMS interface.